 I’m interested in becoming a Nightline Peer Listener.
 How can I get involved?

 The first step is to attend an Information Session, offered at the beginning of each semester (see above for more information).
 At this session, you will gain detailed information about our required semester-long training and certification process.
 After the Information Sessions, we will send out an application and then hold group interviews to select our training class, which generally begins by the third week of each semester.
-If you have more questions about getting involved with Nightline, please contact our directors at [email protected] or through our Facebook page.
+Please fill out this form if you would like to be emailed the next time we open up applications.
+If you have more questions about getting involved with Nightline, please contact our directors at [email protected] or through our Instagram page.

 Why should I consider joining Nightline?